Hamid Karzai: Early life and beginning of political career

 Karzai was born on 24 December 1957 in the Karz area of Kandahar City in southern Afghanistan.
-He is an ethnic Pashtun descended from the khans, or traditional chiefs, of the Popalzai Pashtun tribe.
+Hamid belongs to the Popalzai tribe of Pashtuns.
 His father, Abdul Ahad Karzai, served as the Deputy Speaker of the Afghan Parliament during the 1960s.
 His grandfather, Khair Mohammad Khan, had fought in the 1919 Third Anglo-Afghan War and was the Deputy Speaker of the Senate.
 The Karzai family were monarchists and remained strong supporters of Mohammed Zahir Shah, the last king of Afghanistan.
 His uncle, Habibullah Karzai, served as the Afghan representative at the UN and is said to have accompanied King Zahir to the United States in the early 1960s for a special meeting with U.S. President John F. Kennedy.

 Hamid Karzai attended Mahmood Hotaki Primary School in Kandahar and Sayed Jamaluddin Afghani School in Kabul.
 He graduated from Habibia High School in Kabul in 1976.
-After graduating, he went to India as an exchange student in 1976, and studied for a master's degree in international relations and political science at Himachal Pradesh University, obtaining his degree in 1983.
+After graduating, he went to India as an exchange student in 1976, and studied for a master's degree in international relations and political science at Himachal Pradesh University in Shimla, obtaining his degree in 1983.
 Karzai then moved to Pakistan and worked as a fundraiser for the anti-communist Afghan rebels during their 1980s uprising against the rule of Soviet-backed Afghan Mohammad Najibullah.

 Hamid Karzai returned to Afghanistan in early October 1988, late in the war, to assist in the rebel victory in Tarinkot.
 He assisted in mobilizing the Popalzai and the other Durrani tribes and helped to drive Najibullah's regime from the city.
 Karzai also helped negotiate the defection of five hundred of Najibullah's soldiers.
 When Najibullah's pro-Soviet government collapsed in 1992, the Peshawar Accords agreed upon by the Afghan political parties established the Islamic State of Afghanistan and appointed an interim government to be followed by general elections.
 Karzai accompanied the first mujahideen leaders into Kabul after President Najibullah stepped down in 1992.
 He served as Deputy Foreign Minister in the government of Burhanuddin Rabbani.
 Karzai was arrested, however, by Mohammad Fahim (who would later become Karzai's Vice President) on charges of spying for Gulbuddin Hekmatyar in what Karzai claimed was an effort to negotiate between Hekmatyar's forces and Rabbani's government.
 Karzai fled from Kabul in a vehicle provided by Hekmatyar and driven by Gul Rahman.